-Singapore's Media Development Authority (MDA) offers a yearly scholarship for students pursuing higher education in media industry-related fields.
-For more details and to apply for the scholarship, please contact the MDA directly at mda.gov.sg.
+Info-communications Media Development Authority of Singapore (IMDA) offers a scholarship for students pursuing higher education in media industry-related fields.
+For more details and to apply for the scholarship, please visit IMDA's website at imda.gov.sg.

 Financial Assistance Schemes Offered by SIT